oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.8 - Restrict teacher access to fee payments -- Description: This version reverts the policy on `fee_payments` -- to prevent teachers from reading any student financial data, -- ensuring access is limited to Admins and the students themselves.
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.9 - Correct fee_payments access for Admins
+-- Description: This version corrects the policy on `fee_payments` -- to ensure Admins can properly read all payment records, which is -- essential for calculating student balances.
 -- ==================================================================

 -- ==================================================================